 - Eligibility Criteria.
 Certain conditions can affect your eligibility for expungement.
 For instance, if you have multiple DUI offenses, you are unlikely to qualify for expungement in most states.
 Additionally, circumstances surrounding the offense, such as whether it involved an accident or injury, can play a crucial role.

 - Application Process.
 If you meet the qualifications for expungement, you must file a petition with the court, attend a hearing, and possibly provide evidence of rehabilitation.
-This process will be different for each jurisdiction, so learning the steps specific to your state is vital.
+This process will vary by jurisdiction, so learning the steps specific to your state is vital.

 - Consequences of Expungement.
 If a DUI record is successfully expunged, it can have several benefits, including the ability to answer “no” to questions about criminal history on job applications and potentially lower insurance premiums.
 However, it’s important to note that while expungement may seal the record, it does not erase it entirely.
 Law enforcement and certain government agencies may still have access to the deleted information.